 Cheerleaders for TTIP, including former PM David Cameron, believed it could make American imports cheaper and boost British exports to the US to the tune of £10bn a year.

 But many on the left, including Labour leader Jeremy Corbyn, fear it will shift more power to multinational corporations, undermine public services, wreck food standards and threaten basic rights.

-US President Donald Trump is not a fan of the TTIP agreement, which means it is now seen as unlikely to be agreed – but whatever happens, when the UK quits the EU it will not be part of TTIP and will have to negotiate its own trade deal with the US.
+At the moment this debate appears academic as US President Donald Trump is not a fan of the agreement, which means it is now seen as unlikely to be agreed – but whatever happens, when the UK quits the EU it will not be part of TTIP and will have to negotiate its own trade deal with the US.

 What impact will leaving the EU have on the NHS?